0x4447/0x4447-product-vpn-contained/README.md

 # Pricing

-This stack will generate expenses only by two resources (if deployed in a separated AWS Account):
+This stack will generate expenses by three resources (if deployed in a separated AWS Account):

 - EC2
 - Network traffic
+- CloudWatch Alarms

 Additional charges my apply if not deployed in a unique AWS Account: